Culture, Diaspora, Ethnicity

 This innovative interdisciplinary course that stretches across the arts and humanities and social sciences consistently achieves outstanding levels of student satisfaction.
 It offers the opportunity to explore:

-- how local and global political communities, social identities, cultures and inequalities are shaped by the global geopolitics of the twenty-first century.
+- how local debates on inequality are shaped by the global geopolitics of the twenty-first century

 The course examines connections between intertwined colonial histories and our ordinary, local everyday life.
-We focus on a broad range of subjects such as modern colonial statecraft and histories of ‘race’ and other systems of categorisation; colonial cultures and nationalisms; histories of anticolonial, antifascist and antiracist resistance, criminalisation and policing; theorising community and postcolonial belonging; contemporary racial nationalisms and religious authoritarian movements and race, gender and sexuality.
+We focus on a broad range of subjects such as modern colonial statecraft and histories of ‘race’ and other systems of categorisation; colonial cultures and nationalisms; histories of anticolonial, antifascist and antiracist resistance; criminalisation and histories of state and corporate negligence and violence such as police violence; theorising community and postcolonial belonging; contemporary racial nationalisms and religious authoritarian movements and race, gender, sexuality and desire.

 We offer this course as a Master's, Postgraduate Diploma and Postgraduate Certificate.
 For the Diploma and Certificate you study fewer modules and do not complete a dissertation.